dhkdn9192/data_engineer_career/interview/data_engineer/partitioning_vs_sharding.md

 It turns out that <b>partitioning across different physical machines/nodes is termed as sharding</b>.
 Now each partition sits on an entirely <b>different physical machine</b>, and thus in a <b>different schema</b> and under the control of a <b>separate database instance</b>.
 This is what is done in MongoDB.
 The approaches to distribute data across multiple machines are hash and range.

 "Sharding is a method to <b>distribute data across multiple different servers</b>.
 We achieve horizontal scalability through sharding." - MongoDB’s online manual

-## common feature

-Both are trying to distribute data to multiple machines and building a <b>scale out</b> database architecture.

 ## difference